leaez/learn_c_cpp/Readme.md

-### dev code
+### c_prog
-backup for dev code.
+  1. makefile example to generate dynamic library & use it.

 ### cpp_example
   cpp learning examples.

 ### ros_module
-  backup for ros works; to be a temporary cache, also as reference for future.
+  backup for ros works; to be a temporary cache,  as reference.